Tag Archive for: plant science

 “It is going great”, Hannele Tuominen, professor at the Swedish University of Agricultural Sciences (SLU) and platform leader in Bio4Energy, greets me.

 “We have 20 students and here they learn to attack the issues we are discussing from every angle.
-We have a line up experts here to teach them [on location].
+We have a lineup of experts here to teach them [on location].
 This is our strength”, Tuominen says.

 “Most students have a molecular biology or wood chemistry background”, Mellerowicz fills in.
 She also has an affiliation with the Umeå branch of SLU.
 She agrees with a smile that it is great but exhausting;